CarterFiggins/lunarLander/README.md

 Fun space game.
 Land the space ship on a planet.
 Safe postions to land is the flat areas.
 Good luck!

-To run Open up the index.html in a browser (eg. chrome)
+To run, open up the index.html in a browser (eg. chrome)

 ![Game](./images/readme.png)